Only an addict can describe the euphoria that comes from that first outlaw hit of Oxycontin.

-“Her eyes get very big, of course,” Hays recalled.
+“Her eyes get huge, of course,” Hays recalled.
 “And she asks me, `Dad, what are you doing?'”

 Hays shut his eyes for a moment.

 Eventually, through professional treatment, Hays got off Oxycontin.
 But not before the Drug Enforcement Administration caught up with him.
-In May 2002, a judge in U.S. District Court in East St. Louis sentenced Hays to 51 months in federal prison for stealing the drug.
+In May 2002, a judge in the U.S. District Court in East St. Louis sentenced Hays to 51 months in federal prison to steal the drug.

-Today Hays — once a student brilliant enough to earn full-ride scholarships to the University of Illinois and the university’s college of medicine, a man whose lifelong ambition was to be a small town doctor — is an inmate at the U.S. Penitentiary in Marion.
+Today Hays — once a student brilliant enough to earn full-ride scholarships to the University of Illinois and the university’s college of medicine, a man whose lifelong ambition was to be a small-town doctor — is an inmate U.S. Penitentiary in Marion.

 A few weeks before he entered prison, in early July 2002, Hays sat down with a Belleville News-Democrat reporter to recount his path to and from Oxycontin.